Department of Anglo-Saxon, Norse and Celtic, University of Cambridge: Languages taught

 Despite the Department's medieval focus, its pre-eminence as a UK centre of Scandinavian and Celtic studies has led both the Irish and Icelandic governments to provide grants for the teaching of Modern Irish and Icelandic (respectively) to members of Cambridge University.

 Staff

-The following table lists lecturers in the department of Anglo-Saxon, Norse and Celtic and its forerunner institutions, up to the end of the second millennium CE.
+The following table lists lecturers in the department of Anglo-Saxon, Norse and Celtic and its forerunner institutions.

 Students

 Applications and admissions

 Between 1900 and 1999, around 860 students studied in the Department or its precursor institutions.
 Between 1900 and 1946, 68% were women; thereafter there was a slight majority of men until 1980; and rough gender parity 1980-1999.

 From 2009 to 2012, between 50 and 60 applicants applied for the ASNC BA per year; about 53% were offered places; and about 43% (20-25 students) accepted their offers.
-The undergraduate student body is majority female (⅔ for the 2011 admissions cycle) and has a strong preponderance of state-school leavers (84% of home students for the 2011 admissions cycle).
+The undergraduate student body was majority female (two-thirds for the 2011 admissions cycle) and had a strong preponderance of state-school leavers (84% of home students for the 2011 admissions cycle).